DefianceDigital/LoRaBlue/README.md

 LoRaBlue is what's known as a "Arduino compatible Development Board" so it can be completely reprogrammed in any way you wish.
 If you ever wanted to learn coding, LoRaBlue makes it easy.
 It's modeled after Adafruit's "ItsyBitsy nRF52840 Express" so just install that board in Arduino if you want to code with it.
 If you want to change the app, just import the "DefiChat.aia" file into "App Inventor".
-By default LoRaBlue is a "smart-radio", but it can literally be whatever you make it.
+By default LoRaBlue is a "smart-radio" meant to be a modern day and private CB radio, but it can literally be whatever you make it.

 # DefiChat Maximum Range
 DefiChat has underwent extensive testing to find the